-Join Brian Bradley for an in-depth discussion in this video The Birth Texture operator, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video The Birth Texture operator, part of Learning Particle Flow in 3ds Max 2013.

 The final Birth option we will look exclusively…at in this chapter is the Birth Texture operator.…Again, we're working with a variation of…our Birth operator scene, tweaked a little this…time to help us focus in on what we are getting from the Birth Texture option.…Now, very misleadingly, when we click to…select the Birth Texture operator in Particle View,…it could initially appear as if this operator…is only going to be of limited use…to us, as the options that come with it seem almost nonexistent.…This is because Birth Texture is actually…one of a handful of Particle Flow operators,…some of which we have already seen, that add a 3D Helper object into the scene.…